 Oculus Quest 2

 Bottom line: The Oculus Quest 2 is a huge improvement over the original, and it promises to get even better over time.
-Forced Facebook integration is going to upset some people (and parents) but, for most people, this is going to be the best VR experience you've ever had.
+Of course, forced Facebook integration will upset some people (and parents) but, for most people, this is going to be the best VR experience they've ever had.

 - Huge performance improvements